 The wealth, economical, and political stability of the Cayman Islands, coupled with strong laws and regulations, make these beautiful tropical islands one of the safest places to live and work in the Caribbean.
 To prosper professionally and privately, you need an environment that is safe and supportive.
-This is exactly what you will get when you move to the idyllic Cayman Islands, even in the wake of the COVID-19 pandemic.
+This is exactly what you will get when you move to the idyllic Cayman Islands.

 The “CaymanKind” mentality

 Known for their hospitality and warmth, Caymanians have created one of the most welcoming communities.
 So much so, it has been dubbed the ‘CaymanKind’ culture which resonates as soon as you arrive.
 The friendly, gentle, and laidback nature of those around proves it is not just the natural and manmade beauty of Cayman that keeps visitors coming back.

 The CaymanKind lifestyle and mentality is all about finding the joy and it’s a unique place where you can immediately feel like you’re among family and friends.
 This slice of paradise is not only a safe place to live and work, but one that you can find joy in every day, with kindness and hospitality that are second to none.